The Difference Between Agave and Yucca

 When Yucca plants bloom, they produce a long stalk from their center, which can reach about six feet in length.
 The top of the stalk is covered in waxy, white flowers hanging downward in clusters.
 The flowers tend to be more rounded than those of the Agave, almost resembling the shape of a bell.
 After blooming, the stalk will dry up and turn brown.
 Most gardeners choose to remove the unsightly stalk after it’s finished blooming.

-Agave, on the other hand, blooms only once in its lifetime.
+Agave, on the other hand, bloom only once in their lifetime.
 Depending on the species and the conditions the plant is growing in, Agave will bloom somewhere between 10 and 30 years of age.
 After an Agave blooms, it dies shortly after.
 The Agave’s blooming habits have given it the nickname ‘Century Plant’ because of how infrequently it produces flowers.

 Agave also produce a stalk from the center of the rosette, but the Agave’s stalk can reach up to 30 feet in height.
 At the top of the stalk are clusters of the plant’s yellow or red flowers.
 The blooms are usually small and tubular in shape.